waggle-sensor/summer2022/Lee/daily_log.md

 - [ ] Updated my payment check on Argonne Workday

 Things to do:
-Read up following documents: https://docs.waggle-edge.ai/docs/about/overview
+Reading up following documents: https://docs.waggle-edge.ai/docs/about/overview and https://github.com/waggle-sensor/ Preparing tomorrow meeting with Joe & Neal - Interface for new nano-student nodes to register with beekeeper to get credentials to a “student” beehive